laracraft-tech/memoize/README.md

 No matter how many times you run `$myClass->getNumber()` you'll always get the same number.

-The `doOnce` function will only run once per combination of argument values the containing method receives.
+The `doOnce` function will only run once per combination.

+Spaties once package uses the arguments of the outer function for the "once per combination" idea.
+Which does not work, if you want to use variables inside the callable which are not passed as a parameter to the outer function!
+We let you fully self define your "once per combination" key.

 ```php
 use LaracraftTech\DoOnce\HasDoOnce;